Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we implemented a DeBERTa-based model to classify 12.91~million articles from 3,074~news websites as human-generated or synthetic.
-We find that between January 1, 2022 and April 1, 2023, the percentage of synthetic articles produced by mainstream/reliable news increased by 79.4\% while the percentage produced by misinformation/unreliable news websites increased by 342\%.
-Estimating the effect of ChatGPT, we observe a noticeable jump in the percentage of synthetic articles from misinformation websites around its release.
-Finally, using Reddit data, we show that social media users have interacted with synthetic articles more often in the past year, especially with synthetic articles from misinformation websites.
+In this work, we implement a DeBERTa-based model to classify 15.46~million articles from 3,074~news websites as \textit{human-written} or \textit{synthetic}.
+We find that between January 1, 2022, and May 1, 2023, the percentage of synthetic articles produced by mainstream/reliable news increased by 57.3\% while the percentage produced by misinformation/unreliable news websites increased by 474\%.
+Estimating the effect of ChatGPT, we observe a noticeable jump in the percentage of synthetic articles from misinformation websites and unpopular mainstream news around its release.
 We now discuss several limitations and implications of this work.

-\textbf{Limitations.} We note that while we sampled our dataset from a large set of 3,074~news websites and gathered over 12.91M articles, we did not gather articles from \emph{every} news website and focused on English-language media.
+\textbf{Limitations.} We note that while we sampled our dataset from a large set of 3,074~news websites and gathered over 15.46M articles, we did not gather articles from \emph{every} news website and focused on English-language media.
 As such, our results largely do not apply to non-English media.
 Similarly, because we used pre-defined lists of misinformation websites, our work largely misses the \textit{probable} existence of new misinformation websites that appeared since the launch of ChatGPT\@.
-However, we note that many of these new websites, given their novelty, would likely be small, limiting their effect on our analysis.
-We further note that within this work, we use a binary label of whether an article is machine-generated or human-written and do not make a distinction for articles that were largely machine-generated and then human-edited.
-We leave the detection of this specific type of synthetic article to future work.